dudeperf3ct/insurance-bot/Logs.md

 What about database?
 How can we use it here?
 Ideally, we want a database so that frontend can use it to read and display the contents : Pros and Cons and Show the YT video for a uploaded PDF file.

 First pass: Let's implement the above workflow.
 We can refactor it once we decide on frontend.

+Frontend

+We use React and TailwindCSS for creating a UI.
+We showcase 3 use-cases

+* A comparison of What is Good?, What is Okay? and What is Bad? about the policy
+* A Youtube video that is related to the policy (For now we just mock this by providing )
+* Chat with document that enables user to ask any questions pertaining to the policy.